Geological-logo

 Atlas of alluvial fans

-The two main groups of alluvial fans illustrated here are from humid and arid environments.
+The two main types of alluvial fans illustrated here are from humid and arid environments.
 Arid climate fans I have visited or worked on are from Death Valley in eastern California (part of Mojave Desert in the Basin and Range geological province, and the mountains of Atacama, northern Chile.
 The Atacama examples are about 4000m above sea level.
 The Death Valley photos were taken in 1996 during an SEPM Research Symposium.

 The Atlas, as are all blogs, is a publication.
 If you use the images, please acknowledge their source (it is the polite, and professional thing to do).